Club Grants - Funding to help your club thrive

 Once you have submitted the application you will receive an email with the grant application and supporting documents in a zip file.

-This email is also sent to the Clubs' and Activities Coordinator and to ASA.
+This email is also sent to the Clubs and Events Coordinator.

-The Clubs' and Activities Coordinator will let you know the outcome of your application approximately 10 days after the cut-off date.
+The Clubs and Events Coordinator will let you know the outcome of your application approximately 10 days after the cut-off date.

 If you are signed into your ASA account, you can see which grants have been approved.